sulan-dev/flair/CONTRIBUTING.md

-Contributing to Sulan & Selim & Said
+Contributing to Sulan & Selim & Said & Hava

 We are happy to accept your contributions to make `flair` better and more awesome!
 To avoid unnecessary work on either side, please stick to the following process: